SamarthM0419/E-Commerce_Backend/API_LIST.md

 - logout - POST
       - expires the cookie as we click on logout as token will be present in cookies and it will expire also.

+- /profile/view  - GET
+      - check for userAuth middleware , if token is present will send back the response.